tomjoht/learnapidoc/_docs/conceptual_topics_in_api_docs/docapis_doc_overview.md

 But just as product team members become somewhat numb to product jargon and the reasons behind decisions, the docs follow somewhat the same suit.
 There's no need to explain why the product is needed because, with active user involvement, these needs are communicated from the user from day one and throughout in regular meetings and other interactions.
 As such, there isn't a strong need for this higher-level overview and understanding.
 The conceptual basis for the feature is already understood by users because the product team iterated with users to develop the feature.

 Once the feature is complete, some brief technical docs get added that explain how to use the feature.
 But the feature itself, the reason it was created, the problem it solves, the high-level overview and description of the feature, etc., is not documented because the initial user didn't need that high-level.
-Soon, the documentation follows a similar trend elsewhere, and soon you end up with lots of little building blocks and technical how-to's but no higher-level descriptions and glue between all of these tasks.
+The documentation likely follows a similar trend elsewhere, and soon you end up with lots of little building blocks and technical how-to's but no higher-level descriptions and glue between all of these tasks.
 New users who didn't participate in the feature's development have to try to derive back what the feature is and why/what/who the product is for.

 Product overview anemia is a byproduct of the agile development process itself.
 This is where a technical writer's perspective as an outsider becomes so important.
 If you're an outsider to both the product and domain, you won't have this co-development history and won't have seen the product evolve from a sketch on a napkin to a fully released product.
 You'll see the lack of connecting glue between topics, the absence of a larger story that connects with your needs, and more.
 The problem is, without an audience asking for this higher-level information, you might be facing an uphill battle to generate the content.
 You might be writing an overview for an imagined future audience that hasn't yet materialized.

 {: .takeaway}
 If the users were co-developers of the product and features (or frequent sounding boards during the design phase), don't use that group as a barometer for assessing content needs.
 Find someone who is new to the product.

-### Cause 5: Higher-level content is already handled by developer marketing content, making it redundant in docs
+### Cause 5: Higher-level content is already handled by developer marketing content, making it redundant in docs {#cause5}

 Another reason for anemic product overviews is because many of these higher-level questions are usually handled in the developer marketing layer, and tech writers don't usually operate in that pre-sales space.
 In many doc portals, there's a marketing layer that sits on top of the documentation.
 This marketing layer is supposed to articulate the larger story of the product &mdash; the problem the product solves, the target audience, use cases, case studies, and more &mdash; to a pre-sales audience.